 Inbound Marketing Lead Expenses

-It’s easy to look at the cost-per-click (CPC) or customer acquisition cost (CAC) provided by your analytical software (such as Google Analytics), but it’s only a portion of the actual expenses involved in attracting a new lead.
+It’s easy to look at the cost-per-click (CPC), cost per acquisition (CPA) or customer acquisition cost (CAC) provided by your analytical software (such as Google Analytics), but it’s only a portion of the actual expenses involved in attracting a new lead.
 Include all overhead costs, software, technology, and labor to get a clearer picture.

 Outbound Marketing Lead Expenses